fxdApokalypse/sharkb_fbimporter/README.md

 # How to build

+In order to build the facebook importer you need a installed [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or alternatively a installed [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and optional a installed [Gradle](https://gradle.org/)>=2.4 but this only a recommendation the build script could be used without any gradle installation.

-The Facebook importer comes with a [Gradle](https://gradle.org/) build script which is responsible to build the importer and provides the following tasks:
+The Facebook importer comes with a [Gradle](https://gradle.org/) build script which is responsible to build the importer.

+## Grade Tasks

 | Tasks        | Description                                                                         |
 | ------------ |-------------------------------------------------------------------------------------|